Kodak Vision3 500T 35mm Film Test on Yashica Film Camera

 I only have one roll of film left with this film stock, and I’m getting ready for my next photo session, so I’ll be testing the last roll with my premium film camera.
 Finger crossed and see what the quality difference is between the premium film rangefinder camera and this Poor Man’s Leica.

 The First Test Results on Kodak Vision3 500T Film

 Indeed, when using the Yashica Electro 35 GTN with the Kodak Vision3 500T 35mm, the photos seemed darker, with superb shadow details, saturated, and ‘contrasty‘.
 However, I still like the tungsten bluish tone.
 It was a tad dark and sombre, but do you think it looks cinematic?
-I’m not sure, but I think I like the images from this test.
+I’m not sure, but I think I like the street photography photos from this test.
 It’s not a problem in my opinion because each film stock has its own colour rendering capability.
 I believe it’s OK the way it is.
 Overall, shooting with this motion picture film stock was interesting, and I am pleased with the results produced with my Yashica Electro 35 GTN.

 I guess the best place to shoot with the Kodak Vision3 500T is at the underground train stations, train cabins, and indoors with tungsten lighting, and bright colorful neon lights.
 I was trying to find leading lines in some of the sample photos.
 I did use the diffusion lens FX filter for this film test but seems it doesn’t bloom as much as I expected when I’m shooting with my Fujifilm X-T4.
 Probably I have to shoot a little overexposed for it to work.
 The film photography experience of shooting on the Yashica film camera and the Contax G1 with Kodak Vision3 500T is quite different.